-Perhaps the most important manifestation of financial crime, at least from the point of view of damage to the national economy and social morality, is that concerning illegal transactions of politicians for material or other kind of gain, which has been termed in Greece, since 1993, 'interwoven interests'.
-In a similar vein, there is also the problem of corruption, where political or State officials use their power in unfair ways, such as nepotism, arbitrariness and bribery, for personal gain.
-In Greece this corruption started to become a problem corroding public life and public services mainly in the 1980s.
-In a special supplement of the magazine Epikaira 02/07/1987, entitled 'Corruption in Greece', 100 scandals, frauds, thefts and other illegalities were briefly presented.
-Similar data are included in Lampsas (1988), where a presentation of 200 cases of scandal follow the Appendix; see also Koutsoukis 1988, p.
-151 and note 56.
+j) Perhaps the most important manifestation of financial crime, at least from the point of view of damage to the national economy and social morality, is that concerning illegal transactions of politicians for material or other kind of gain, which has been termed in Greece, since 1993, "interweaved interests".
+In a similar vein, there is also the problem of corruption, where political or state officials use their power in unfair ways, such as nepotism, arbitrariness and bribery, for personal gain.
+In Greece this corruption started to become a problem corroding public life and public services mainly in the 80's.
+In a special supplement of the magazine "Epikaira", 02/07/1987, entitled "Corruption in Greece", "100 scandals, frauds, thefts and other illegalities" were briefly presented.
+Similar data are included in the work of I. Lampsas, The privileged of power.
+The Greek nomenclature [in Greek], Athens: Roes, 1988, where a presentation of 200 cases of scandal follow the appendix; also see Kleom.
+Koutsoukis, Corruption as an historical phenomenon in the modern Greek State, in: Al. P. Nikolopoulos (editor), State and Corruption [in Greek], Athens: I. Sideris, 1988, 121-156:151 and note 56.